Congenital HypothyroidismSymptoms, Doctors, Treatments, Advances & More

 University Of Chicago Medical Center

-Samuel Refetoff is an Endocrinologist in Chicago, Illinois.
+Samuel Refetoff is an Endocrinologist practicing medicine in Chicago, Illinois.
 Dr. Refetoff is rated as an Elite provider by MediFind in the treatment of Congenital Hypothyroidism.
-His top areas of expertise are Hypothyroidism, Allan-Herndon-Dudley Syndrome, Congenital Hypothyroidism, and Familial Hyperthyroidism due to Mutations in TSH Receptor.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Hypothyroidism, Allan-Herndon-Dudley Syndrome, Congenital Hypothyroidism, and Generalized Resistance to Thyroid Hormone.

 OHSU Hospital

-Stephen Lafranchi is a Pediatric Endocrinologist in Portland, Oregon.
+Stephen Lafranchi is a Pediatric Endocrinologist practicing medicine in Portland, Oregon.
 Dr. Lafranchi is rated as an Elite provider by MediFind in the treatment of Congenital Hypothyroidism.
-His top areas of expertise are Neonatal Hypothyroidism, Congenital Hypothyroidism, Short Stature (Growth Disorders), and Brachydactyly.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Neonatal Hypothyroidism, Congenital Hypothyroidism, Short Stature (Growth Disorders), and Brachydactyly.

 Atrium Health Concierge Care Lake Norman

 Christopher Messitt is a primary care provider, practicing in Family Medicine in Cornelius, North Carolina.
 Dr. Messitt is rated as a Distinguished provider by MediFind in the treatment of Congenital Hypothyroidism.
-His top areas of expertise are Transient Familial Hyperbilirubinemia, Thyroid Dysgenesis, Congenital Hypothyroidism, and Newborn Jaundice.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Transient Familial Hyperbilirubinemia, Thyroid Dysgenesis, Congenital Hypothyroidism, and Newborn Jaundice.
+Dr. Messitt is board certified in American Board Of Family Medicine.
 Dr. Messitt is currently accepting new patients.

 Published Date: September 01, 2015